Last updated on the 23/06/2020 at 15:03

 Where can I access careers advice?

 Skills Development Scotland (SDS) is giving free one-to-one careers advice for anyone worried about their learning or work during coronavirus.
 This can be accessed through the PACE helpline, call 0800 917 8000 between 9am and 5pm Monday to Friday to speak to someone.
+The helpline can help you if you're thinking about your options now and in the future, whether it's college, uni, apprenticeships, getting into a job or further learning.

 For more information you can visit the SDS website or the My World of Work website.